Is Fecal Incontinence a Sign of Cancer? A Medical Guide to Symptoms and Evaluation

 How Dr. Ritha Belizaire Can Help

-Dual board-certified colorectal surgery specialists diagnose and treat both benign and cancer-related causes of fecal incontinence.
-The approach is patient-centered, focusing on dignity, comfort, and the least invasive solutions possible.
+As a dual board-certified colorectal surgeon, I diagnose and treat both benign and cancer-related causes of fecal incontinence.
+My approach is patient-centered, focusing on dignity, comfort, and the least invasive solutions possible.

 Advanced Diagnostics